 He credits his experience at Webb, especially traveling to Spain with Spanish teacher Javier Valera, with broadening the appeal of international travel: “Because of that trip, I became more open to studying abroad in college,” said Morse.

-After completing his undergraduate degree at Pomona College (with a major in Economics with an emphasis in mathematics and a minor in International Politics), he traveled to the coast of Kenya, to the countries of Uganda and Rwanda for five months with the intent of starting a non-profit.
+After completing his undergraduate degree at Pomona College (a major in Economics with an emphasis in mathematics and a minor in International Politics), he traveled to the coast of Kenya, to the countries of Uganda and Rwanda for five months with the intent of starting a nonprofit.